Dav1216/Coledit/README.md

 - **String Merger**: A custom implementation for merging different versions of strings, available in `StringMerger.class`.
 - To understand how this implementation works the StringMergerTest contains explanations and examples.

+- **Web Socket Connection Handler**: A websocket handler optimized for collaborative document editing, keeping track for each documents information such as latest version instance and number.
+- To understand the threading logic you can access the file and read the notes left at backend/src/main/java/com/coledit/backend/handlers/SocketConnectionHandler.java

 ## Getting Started
+While in the root of the project you can follow:

 ### Development Setup
 To start the application in development mode, run: